-A long haul for folks on the East Coast, sure, but weekend warriors in Seattle can get to Alyeska by plane in just three hours — and they’re rewarded with tons of powder, terrain that favors experienced skiers and limited crowds.
-Heli skiing and snowcat skiing are good possibilities, as is a local seafood cooked cajun style at nearby Double Musky Inn in downtown Girdwood.
+It’s a long haul for most folks (especially if you’re on the East Coast), but make the trek and be rewarded with tons of powder, terrain that favors experienced skiers and limited crowds.
+Heli-skiing and snowcat skiing are good possibilities, as is a local seafood cooked Cajun-style at nearby Double Musky Inn in downtown Girdwood.

 Bridger Bowl Ski Area (Bozeman, MT)

-What comes to mind when we think of many destination ski mountains are expensive lift tickets and high-budget accommodations.
+What comes to mind when we think of many destination ski mountains is expensive lift tickets and high-budget accommodations.
 But Montana’s Bridger Bowl is a community-owned ski area where lift tickets go for $50 and the vibe is decidedly more laid back.
 Terrain ranges from novice at lower elevation to expert toward the top of the bowl and up along the ridge terrain.
-Likewise, all manner of accommodations are available, from budget hotels to beautiful homes on Airbnb or HomeAway.
+Likewise, all manner of accommodations are available, from budget hotels to beautiful homes on Airbnb.